imbingz/Timed-Quiz-App/README.md

 <a name="Credits"></a>
 ### 8. Credits:
-I would like to thank my TA Katie @fkakatie(https://github.com/fkakatie) for her guidance and efforts to help me understand the landscape of this project and some of the aspects I need to consider and learn more about before even starting to build anything.
-I also want to thank my fellow coder Kyle Murray @theykay(https://github.com/theykay) who took time helping me fix a bug in my original file after a day of searching for a solution.
-The following materials contribute to the completion of this project too.
+I would like to express my gratitude to the following parties without whom I would not have possibly completed this project as is.

 * [CSS reset style sheet https://meyerweb.com](https://meyerweb.com/eric/tools/css/reset/)
 * [Quiz Bank - W3 School JavaScript Quiz Test www.w3schools.com](https://www.w3schools.com/quiztest/quiztest.asp?qtest=JS)